 Time will tell whether Netflix is viable long-term, but the site’s already replaced piracy for many people.

 The funding of public radio is complex, but a major chunk of it boils down to this – people appreciate the shows they can hear on the radio free of charge and willingly donate to keep their favorite stations alive.
-This chart, from NPR, shows that a large part of NPR’s total funding is donations from individual people:
+This chart,, shows that a large part of NPR’s total funding is donations from individual people:

 Corporate donations make up another chunk of funding, and are often tied to “underwriting”.
 This means companies get a brief on-air mention, typically no longer than a sentence.
 Is that an advertisement?
 It’s an argument worth having, but public radio’s listener-supported model is an example blogs and other website should think of as an alternative to subscriptions or advertising.